 7.1.
 Title in the goods passes when payment in full is received for the goods or when the goods are manufactured to the Customer’s specifications, whichever is later.

 7.2.
 Where GREEN ROUTE has agreed to arrange carriage:

-7.2.2. goods for customers outside the UK will be subject to a charge for carriage;
+7.2.1. goods will be subject to a charge for carriage;

 7.3.
 Where GREEN ROUTE has not agreed to arrange carriage, the goods are supplied on an ex works basis, and delivery is made and risk passes when the goods are collected by the Customer or its carrier.